PERFECT ROAST TURKEY

 Remove the turkey from the oven when the breast and the leg register an internal temperature of about 160 degrees.
 Transfer to an ovenproof serving platter and, using small pliers and a fork, pull the sinews (which are visible at the drumstick tips) from the drumsticks through the tines of the fork, so you do not pull out chunks of meat along with the sinews.
 Discard the sinews.
 Keep the turkey warm, uncovered, in a 160-degree oven.

 For the sauce: Add the stock and giblets to the vegetables in the roasting pan and mix well with a wooden spoon, scraping the bottom.
 Transfer the contents to a saucepan and let rest for 5 minutes.
 Skim off as much fat from the surface as possible.
 Place the pan over medium-low heat, add the wine and potato-starch mixture and bring to a boil, stirring occasionally until it thickens.
 Simmer for 1 minute and season with salt and pepper to taste.
-Transfer to a warm sauceboat and serve.
+Transfer to a warm gravy boat and serve.